-Under the Delaware General Corporation Law, we may hold treasury shares and these shares may be held, sold, lent, pledged or exchanged by us.
+Under the Delaware General Corporation Law, a corporation may hold treasury shares and these shares may be held, sold, lent, pledged or exchanged by the corporation.
 Treasury shares, however, are not outstanding shares and therefore do not receive any dividends and do not have voting rights.